 - They are more aggressive and suspicious towards strangers

-- They bark and even howl on the things that they are skeptical about
+- Barking and even howling of things they are skeptical about

-Breeds like German Shepherds, Rottweiler, Great Danes, Saint Bernard’s, American Staffordshire Terriers, and Offerhounds are more prone than the smaller breed dogs.
+Breeds like German Shepherds, Rottweiler, Great Danes, Saint Bernard’s, American Staffordshire Terriers, and Otterhounds are more prone than the smaller breed dogs.

-- Impulsive: Inbreeding dogs are very impulsive; they run-off chasing vehicles and often gets lost or run-over on roads.
+- Impulsive: Inbred dogs are very impulsive; they run-off chasing vehicles and often gets lost or run-over on roads.

 - Fearful: These dogs are always wary of strangers and are very fearful.
 Some purebred dogs learn to trust their owner while aloof them.